Offset (rapper): Other ventures

-Dancing was his true calling before rap, the entertainment business called him to the stage and withdrew him from his dancing shoes.
 In 2016, Offset (including Migos) appeared in an episode of Donald Glover's series Atlanta.
 The episode aired on September 13, 2016, under the title "Go For Broke".
 He has also starred in campaigns for the fashion designers Gosha Rubchinskiy, Bryce Barnes, and Lavati.

 In February 2019, Offset made his debut on Sean Evans' YouTube series Hot Ones.

 In August 2019, it was announced that Offset invested in Esports organization FaZe Clan.
 Commenting on the investment he said "I love gaming and Esports is the future" said Offset in a release, "These two facts make it only right that I be a part of the biggest Esports organization with some of the best players in the world."
 He appeared in two FaZe Clan videos on YouTube.